Return to The Definitive RCT Reference Guide homepage

 Factors influencing Nausea include: spinning, sharp turns, high lateral g-forces, many inversions, excessive side-to-side movement {s}.
 Many guests prefer Low (to Medium) Nausea {s}.

 In order to switch from a rising track to a dropping track, you must have at least one piece of level-transition track in the middle {m}.
 There is a limit to how high above the land you can safely raise track using supports {m}.
 You cannot build track underground unless you prepare the land for it {m}.
 You cannot have the track cross itself at the same level {m}.
 Track can be run under or over existing track, provided there is enough vertical clearance for the cars to pass through {m}.
+Weirdly, gravity rides (roller coasters) will travel on their own accord around a completely flat circuit at 4mph!

 It is important to keep ride duration under 6 minutes or guests will start complaining about wanting to get off the ride (timer starts from the moment a guest leaves the Entrance portal, so waits in a vehicle before getting a "green light" to leave the station adds to total ride duration).
 Even if the ride has a full load, the cars will not leave the station until the "Minimum Wait" time has elapsed {m}.
 Also, its a good idea to have an empty station when a returning train arrives, just in case the returning trains brakes fail {s}.
 To keep traffic moving through a ride; experiment with setting the ride to "wait for any load", and the minimum wait time according to the formula: